Even though Apple came out with MagSafe technology for the iPhone 12 in October 2019, hardly anyone I know is using it to its full potential.

 This may sound like a no-brainer because wireless charging has been around since the iPhone 8.
 But before MagSafe, you could never be sure your phone was placed in the right position for charging.
 Just a fraction of inch off the mark in any direction and your phone could take twice as long to charge—if it charged at all.

 That’s almost as fast as plugging it in.
-(Which will speed things up to 30 minutes for a 50% charge.)
+(Plugged it in with the lightning cable will speed things up to 30 minutes for a 50% charge.)

 Because older iPhone such as the iPhone 8, 10, and 11 do not have MagSafe technology, they will only charge at maximum of 7.5 watts.

 Keep in mind that you have to use an Apple MagSafe wireless charger with at least a 20 watt power brick (adapter) to get the full 15 watts.
 Also, not all 20-watt power bricks are created equal.
-It’s best to stick with Apple if you’re not sure.
+It’s best to stick with the Apple branded adapter if you’re not sure.

 It works with MagSafe compatible accessories

-With the advent of MagSafe for iPhone 12/13, many dozens of manufacturers responded with their own MagSafe compatible accessories.
+With the advent of MagSafe for the iPhone 12, many dozens of manufacturers responded with their own MagSafe compatible accessories.

 Not only can your wirelessly charge your phone, you can attach other accessories to it magnetically to make it that more useful.
 These aren’t apps, they are physical add-ons that attach to your phone magnetically.